poiyomi/PoiyomiDocs/docs/general/textures-and-colors.md

 ### Wrap Mode

 Wrap Mode defines how a texture should repeat when it is tiled.
-This has various options including Repeat (repeats the texture), Clamp (clamps the texture to the edge of the texture), and Mirror (mirrors the texture).
+This has various options including Repeat (repeats the texture), Clamp (stretches the edges of the texture), and Mirror (mirrors the texture).

 This option has a caveat.
 For most textures, the wrap mode defined for the *Main Texture* will be used.
 This is due to a limitation within the DirectX Graphics API, which limits the amount of samplers that can be defined.